rnaimehaom/cPEPmatch/README.md

 ### 1. Cyclic Peptide Database (Database folder: cyclo_database)

-- There is no need to run this program constatntly unless you want to add a new cyclic peptide to the library.
+- There is no need to run this section constatntly unless you want to add a new cyclic peptide to the library.

 - The database folder contains all cyclic peptides, clean and renumbered.
 Name should be ‘pdb’-cp.pdb.